 International Data on Measuring Management Practices, 2016.
 American Economic Association – Papers & Proceedings

 with Nick Bloom, Renata Lemos, Raffaella Sadun and John Van Reenen

-It is increasingly accepted that firms play an important role in stories of rising wage inequality, but the nature of that role is not well understood.
-Recent evidence from the US and Germany points to growing disparities in pay between firms as the source of the problem, rather than within-firm pay variance, which has changed relatively little.
-One possible explanation is that the heterogeneous application of modern management practices has led to increasing firm-specific productivity differences, which, in turn, may have induced a greater degree of worker sorting.
-In this paper, we explore this possibility using matched employer-employee data from Brazil linked to the manufacturing firms covered in the World Management Survey (WMS).
-Using the RAIS data, we characterize different personnel management profiles that firms use to affect recruiting, motivation, and retention of high-quality workers.
+Recent research has documented growing wage disparities in between-firm wages.
+One possible reason is that the heterogeneous application of modern management practices has led to increasing firm-specific productivity differences and induced greater worker sorting.
+We use matched employer-employee data from Brazil linked to the manufacturing firms covered in the World Management Survey (WMS) to characterize different personnel management profiles firms use to affect recruiting, motivation, and retention of high-quality workers.
 We show that the heterogeneity in pay across firms has two key components that have been conflated in prior work: a level component and a tenure component, both of which can vary across occupations, and drift over time.
 Because they are associated with management practices aimed at recruiting and retaining talented workers, they also help explain observed increases in sorting between high-wage workers and high-wage firms.

-with Renata Lemos Abstract
+with R. Lemos